hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlang.md

 # hyprlang noerror false
 ```

-### Inline options
+### Inline Options

-If you want to specify an option inline, without opening and closing a category, the separator is `:`:
+If you want to specify an option inline, without opening and closing a category, use the `:` separator:

 ```ini
 category:variable = value
 ```

-If the category is special and requires a key, you can do:
+If the category is special and requires a key, you can write:

 ```ini
 category[keyvalue]:variable = value